FI(LOCAL) - SOLICITATIONS

 Student solicitation shall be permitted in or on premises owned or controlled by the College District only if the solicitation does not violate a sole-source vendor contract clause and the solicitation is:

-The sale or offer for sale of any newspaper, magazine, or other publication in an area designated in advance by the vice chancellor of student services or designee for the conduct of such activity;
+The sale or offer for sale of any newspaper, magazine, or other publication in an area designated in advance by the dean of student services for the conduct of such activity;

-The sale or offer for sale of any food or drink item in an area designated in advance by the vice chancellor of student services or designee or a designated representative for the conduct of such activity;
+The sale or offer for sale of any food or drink item in an area designated in advance by the dean of student services or a designated representative for the conduct of such activity;

 The collection of membership fees or dues by registered student organizations at meetings of such organizations scheduled in accordance with the College District's regulations on use of facilities; [See FLAA]